NeoVectorX/MicStreamer/README.md

 Vision Pro:

-1. Install the MicStreamer on Apple Vision Pro
+1. Install the Mic Streamer on Apple Vision Pro
 2. Type in your windows IP address
 3. Toggle Stream Microphone

 Windows:
 1. Go to [vb-audio.com/Cable](https://vb-audio.com/Cable/) to download and install the VB Audio Driver.
 Restart PC.
 2. Right-click the speaker icon in your Windows taskbar > Sounds > Playback tab and set VB-Audio Virtual Cable as your Default Playback Device.
-3. **Download** the latest MicStreamer Windows Receiver from [Releases](https://github.com/NeoVectorX/MicStreamer/releases).
+3. **Download** the latest Mic Streamer Windows Receiver from [Releases](https://github.com/NeoVectorX/MicStreamer/releases).
 4. Run **MicReceiver.exe** and click to Start Listening
 5. Open Discord or preferred voice chat app and select VB-Audio Virtual Cable as input device.
 6. You're done!
 Check the [Guide.md](Guide.md) for additional tweaks/settings in Discord, etc.